cultureandempire/cultureandempire.github.io/cande.md

 Today, we're still safe inside our homes and offices.
 I think it's just a matter of time until that changes, unless there is a dramatic change in public attitudes towards being watched by the gray men, which I think is unlikely.
 I'm not sure what the arguments or events will be that convince us to invite the gray men over our doorsteps and into our homes.
 Maybe they won't even ask.
 They  will just silently turn on the microphones and cameras in our laptops, or hack into the "always on" cameras on our entertainment systems and smart TVs.

-As Sean Hollister [asks in the Verge](http://www.theverge.com/2013/7/16/4526770/will-the-nsa-use-the-xbox-one-to-spy-on-your-family), "Will the NSA use the Xbox One to spy on your family?", noting that despite denying it was even technically possible, "Microsoft gave government agencies access to private Skype video and audio calls, perhaps even going so far as to integrate Skype into the NSA's controversial PRISM surveillance system."
+As Sean Hollister [asks in the Verge](http://www.theverge.com/2013/7/16/4526770/will-the-nsa-use-the-xbox-one-to-spy-on-your-family), "Will the NSA use the Xbox One to spy on your family?" noting that despite denying it was even technically possible, "Microsoft gave government agencies access to private Skype video and audio calls, perhaps even going so far as to integrate Skype into the NSA's controversial PRISM surveillance system."

 The change could come when they convince us that they need to "protect the children" or "provide security services to the elderly."
 It could start with some vulnerable section of the population such as criminals who are on parole, or drug users in rehabilitation.
 It could be drones that fly down streets, looking inside windows and through curtains.
 It's only cost and technical difficulty, both rapidly eroding, that stop the ring of steel around us from growing faster than it does.